 The second layout method is used when the Dialog is resized.
 It does not matter what causes this resize, and it is possible for a resize to happen before the widget becomes visible (due to constraints imposed by the parent of the Dialog).
 This layout method uses the bottom, top, left, and right resources.
 These resources are used to determine what will happen to each edge of the child when the Dialog is resized.
-If a value of XawChain<something> is specified, the the edge of the child will remain a fixed distance from the chain edge of the Dialog.
-For example if XawChainLeft is specified for the right resource of a child then the right edge of that child will remain a fixed distance from the left edge of the Dialog grows by 50% the left edge of the child (if specified as XawRubber will be 50% farther from the left edge of the Dialog).
+If a value of XawChainsomething> is specified, the the edge of the child will remain a fixed distance from the chain edge of the Dialog.
+For example if XawChainLeft is specified for the right resource of a child then the right edge of that child will remain a fixed distance from the left edge of the Dialog widget.
+If a value of XawRubber is specified, that edge will grow by the same percentage that the Dialog grew.
+For instance if the Dialog grows by 50% the left edge of the child (if specified as XawRubber will be 50% farther from the left edge of the Dialog).
 One must be very careful when specifying these resources, for when they are specified incorrectly children may overlap or completely occlude other children when the Dialog widget is resized.